deyvisongdias/deyvisongdias/README.md

-# Hey
+# Hey👋

-###  welcome in my profile , I'am Deyvison Gregorio Dias student of Science of computer , currenty work with computer support and search vacancy of stage of developement.
+###  welcome in my profile , I'am Deyvison Gregorio Dias student of Science of computer in UFJF,  currenty work with computer support and search vacancy of stage of developement.

+About me

--  I’m currently learning ReactJS , Python , Java and C#.
+ 🧑‍💻 I’m currently learning ReactJS , Python , Java and C#.
+ 🧑‍💻 I'm work with computer support since 2017 and mounting since 2018.
 <!--
 **deyvisongdias/deyvisongdias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.